💡 Where is Bank open today?

 How to check the official RBI holiday list?

 The most reliable way to confirm if a bank is open today is to check the official Reserve Bank of India (RBI) website.
 The RBI categorizes holidays based on the specific state and the nature of the holiday.
 Users can navigate to the "Bank Holidays" section on the RBI portal to see a month by month breakdown for every state capital in India.
-Experts suggest bookmarking this page if you handle frequent physical banking transactions.
+The best way to check if banks are open today is by visiting the official RBI website.
+It provides a full list of holidays based on your state.

 Frequently Asked Questions